nexodus-io/nexodus/docs/user-guide/exit-node.md

 ### Exit Node Server

-To enable a node to be the exit node for an organization's network, use the following command.
-This command will advertise a default network of `0.0.0.0/0` to the organization's peers, but only if those peers are enabled to be `--exit-node-client`s.
+To enable a node to be the exit node for a VPC, use the following command.
+This command will advertise a default network of `0.0.0.0/0` to the VPC's peers, but only if those peers are enabled to be `--exit-node-client`s.
 It is important to note, that if the exit node becomes unavailable, it will also affect connectivity outside the Nexodus mesh.
 To return connectivity, a user can disable the `exit-node-client` with the `nexctl`` utility or restart the agent without specifying to be an exit node client.

 ```text
 nexd router --exit-node